Journal of Product Innovation Management

-4. References, tabular material, figures, and footnotes follow.
+4. References, tabular material, figures, and footnotes come next.
 Tables and figures are numbered in order of their appearance with Arabic numerals, and each should have a brief descriptive title.
-Footnotes to the text are numbered consecutively with superior Arabic numerals and are placed at the bottom of the page on which they are cited.
+Footnotes to the text are numbered consecutively with superior Arabic numerals and are placed on a separate page.

 References.
 References are indicated in the text by author name and publication date.
 The date always is enclosed in parentheses.
 When authors’ names are not used in the sentence, they too are inside parentheses.
 The following reference style should be used, with references listed alphabetically:

 Mu, J. and C. A. Di Benedetto.
 2012.
 Networking capability and new product development.
 Performance.
 IEEE Transactions on Engineering Management 59(1): 4-19.

 Rogers, E.M.
 2003.
 Diffusion of innovations.
 New York: Free Press.

 Moore, G.C., and I. Benbasat.
 1996.
 Integrating diffusion of innovations and theory of reasoned action models to predict utilization of information technology end-users.
 In Diffusion and adoption of information technology, ed.
 K. Kautz and J. Pries-Heje, 132-146.
 London: Chapman and Hall.

 Roper, S., and S. Arvanitis.
 2009.
 From knowledge to added value: A comparative, panel-data analysis of the innovation value chain in Irish and Swiss manufacturing firms.
 Paper presented at DRUID Summer Conference, Copenhagen.

 United Nations Conference on Trade and Development (UNCTAD).
 2004.
 World investment report: The shift towards services.
 New York: United Nations.